 Sticking with a struggling business is a tough call.
-What are the pros and cons of staying in the ring if your business is taking a beating?
-If you quit, do you have to go back to a nine to five?
+What are the pros and cons of staying in the ring if your business is taking a severe beating?
+If you quit, do you have to go back to a nine-to-five?
 Will you need to sell your house or maybe your car?
-Is a temporary move with family or friends a strong possibility?
+Is a move into a family or friend’s home a strong possibility?
 Will you go into credit card debt?

 A great scene from the Rocky Balboa movie has the following line:

 “Life’s not about how hard of a hit you can give… it’s about how many you can take, and still keep moving forward.”
 Sylvester Stallone, Rocky Balboa

 If being a successful business owner were easy everyone would jump on board, right?
 It’s up to you to roll up your sleeves during tough times, and make something happen.
 Have you explored all other options?
 Have you reached out to a mentor, a competing business (not as counter intuitive as it may sound), The Small Business Administration, your bank, family, or friends?

 It takes a village right?
 Going out of business is not an option!